Undergraduate Research at Miami University

 The Council on Undergraduate Research offers professional development opportunities for faculty, staff, graduate students and undergraduate student researchers.
 Miami covers the cost of annual CUR membership for every faculty, staff, grad student and undergraduate student.
 We strongly encourage everyone to get involved in CUR.
 Click the To join link make sure to chose Miami University (OH) from the Institution Drop Down list.
 Questions about joining: Contact Martha E. Weber, Coordinator of Undergraduate Research in OARS (weberme@MiamiOH.edu)

 November Application Deadlines for student researchers: Miami encourages individual students to apply to CUR Posters on the Hill call for Abstracts in November.
 Students must submit using the CUR on-line submission form at www.cur.org.
 Miami University, CUR Government Relations/Policy Contact Person: Mr. Randi M. Thomas Esq Email: thomasrm@miamioh..edu

-Over 30 Miami students will present results of their research at the annual spring National Conference on Undergraduate Research.
-NCUR 2014 Home Page Submissions were welcomed from an entire range of scholarly disciplines including: creative arts, mathematics, business, social sciences, humanities, physical and life sciences, etc. Miami students selected to present at NCUR can submit an Undergraduate Research Presentation Award (UPA) application for up to $200 to attend the conference.
+Over 30 Miami students presented results of their research at the annual spring National Conference on Undergraduate Research.
+NCUR 2014 Home Page Submissions were welcomed from an entire range of scholarly disciplines including: creative arts, mathematics, business, social sciences, humanities, physical and life sciences, etc. Miami students selected to present at NCUR were provide modest travel support from the Undergraduate Research Presentation Award (UPA) program.